rage-rb/rage/README.md

 Rage runs each request in a separate fiber.
 When your code performs I/O operations - HTTP requests, database queries, file reads - the fiber automatically pauses, and Rage processes other requests.
 When the I/O completes, the fiber resumes exactly where it left off.

-This happens transparently.
+This happens automatically.
 You write standard Ruby code, and Rage handles the concurrency.

 ### Unified Runtime in Action